devops329/devops/instruction/coverage/coverage.md

 There are several types of code coverage.
 This includes:

 - **Line**: The percentage of lines that have been executed in the program.
 Usually this only counts lines of code.
-Comments and whitespace is not counted.
+Comments and whitespace are not counted.
 - **Statement**: The percentage of statements that have been executed in the program.
 In the following example there are three statements that will not be tested if the line is not executed.
   ```js
   let result = a > 0 && x(a) && y(a);